webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ===Reorganization procedure===

-There are 1129 pages in the dom namespace,
+There are 1129 pages in the dom namespace.
-119 in dom/events (which do not need to move)
+* 119 in dom/events (which do not need to move)
-257 in dom/methods
+* 257 in dom/methods
-336 in dom/properties
+* 336 in dom/properties

 With an eye toward automating the process of reorganizing the dom pages, the following outlines the steps required.